64bit/async-openai/async-openai/README.md

     let response = Image::create(&client, request).await?;

     // Download and save images to ./data directory
-    // Each download and save happens in dedicated Tokio task
+    // Each url download and save happens in dedicated Tokio task
     // (creates directory when it doesn't exist) response.save("./data").await?;